P-TEFb/ABD/README.md

 # ABD
-Creates Average Base Distribution (ABD) for A,T,G and C nucleotides from a bed file containing intervals of same size.
+Creates Average Base Distribution (ABD) for A,T,G and C nucleotides from a bed file.

+Author: Mrutyunjaya Parida, David Price Lab, UIOWA